 The population to which an individual disperses was selected randomly from the set of populations available at the distance which was itself randomly sampled in the previous step.
 We made the assumption that individuals cannot disperse beyond our landscape.
 While this may sacrifice some realism for organisms that disperse passively, it should appropriately model organisms which use landscape cues to find suitable habitat.
 It also reduced computational time.
-In order to investigate the effect of different levels of dispersal, we used three different values of B: low (B = 2), intermediate (B = 1.301) and high (B = 0.6015) dispersal levels (Fig.1).
+To investigate the effect of different levels of dispersal, we used three different values of B: low (B = 2), intermediate (B = 1.301) and high (B = 0.6015) dispersal levels (Fig.1).